pzwiernik/upf-statistics/content/post/icrea-professorship-awarded-to-gergely-neu/index.md

   focal_point: Smart
   preview_only: false
 ---
 Gergely Neu has become one of the new ICREA Professors.
-Congratulations!!!
+This is a permanent, tenured positions to researchers from all over the world to come and work in Catalonia.
+Over the years these positions have become a synonym of global academic excellence.
+Congratulations Gergő!!!